eclipse-sirius/sirius-specs/specs/441761_semantic_resource_renaming.md

 * We will only consider files inside opened projects.
 If a project in the workspace is currently closed, we will not open it to look inside.
 * While this is not strictly in the scope of the ticket, we should if possible also support the move/renaming of Sirius's own files, for example when renaming an `aird` fragment.
 * Should we handle the deletion of semantic model files, and how?
 * The reliability of the changes is a major concern.
 Under no circumstances should the changes we make break the Sirius models.
 More precisely, we should not break them more than the current situation of doing nothing does.
+We may decide to make the feature disabled by default ("opt-in") in the first released version if we're not completely confident.
+One risk mitigation strategy to evaluate would be to make the changes on Sirius model files in a way that can be reverted using the standard Eclipse local history in case of problem.

 ## Detailed Specification